Maria Chessa Lai

-Maria Chessa Lai (Monti, 15 February 1922 - Alghero, 7 February 2012) was a poet writing in the Catalan Algherese dialect.
+Maria Chessa Lai (15 February 1922 in Monti – 7 February 2012 in Alghero) was an Italian poet writing in the Catalan Algherese dialect.
 She was three times winner of the Premio Ozieri awarded annually for the best new poetry written in a Sardinian minority language.
 As a bilingual poet she published her poems simultaneously in Algherese and Italian.
 The majority of her work was collected together and published in the volume La Mia Mar in 2005.